 We’ve taken a walk next to the River Liffey in the afternoon.
 I’ve enjoyed so much seeing all those different architectural styles on our way.
-Once again, Dublin has it all, from the historicist 19th Century architecture, to industrial brick warehouses until some very modern buildings.
+Once again, Dublin has it all, from the historicist 19th Century architecture to industrial brick warehouses until some very modern buildings.

 One of the last things on that day was a visit to the famous Guinness Storehouse.
 I really liked the part of the exhibition about the Guinness commercials.
 The rest of the exhibition was dedicated to the way they’re producing the beer.
-So, if you’re not really interested into it, it could be a bit boring, I think.
+So, if you’re not really interested in it, it could be a bit boring, I think.
 However, I definitely liked the roof-top bar where we had a pint of Guinness.
-There is a beautiful view on Dublin from there and that Guinness was one of the best I ever had.
+There is a beautiful view of Dublin from there and that Guinness was one of the best I ever had.

 *TIP: Queues to get into the Guinness Storehouse are really long!
 So, my advice is to definitely get your ticket on line in advance (here is the link)!

 Dinner at the oldest pub in Dublin